Christian Longo

-Christian Michael Longo (born January 23, 1974) is a convicted murderer who killed his wife and three children in Oregon.
+Christian Michael Longo (born January 23, 1974) is an American convicted mass murderer who killed his wife and three children in Oregon in December 2001.

 Background

-Originating from Ypsilanti Township, Michigan, Longo married Mary Jane Baker at age 19 and had three children with her.
+Christian Michael Longo was raised in Ypsilanti Township, Michigan.
+In 1993, at the age of 19, Longo married 26-year-old Mary Jane Baker and had three children with her.
 Longo and his family often encountered financial difficulties due to his reckless spending habits.